Li-Wentao/Li-Wentao.github.io/_pages/about.md

 > "*Success is not final, failure is not fatal: it is the courage to continue that counts.*" --- Winston Churchill, 1946

 My name is Wentao (文韬 in Chinese), and I go with Winston.
 I am currently a PhD candidate and research assistant in the School of Biomedical Informatics at University of Texas Health Science Center at Houston (UTHealth).
-And I am advised by Dr. [Xiaoqian Jiang](http://xiaoqianjiang.weebly.com/).
+And I am advised by Dr. [Xiaoqian Jiang](http://xiaoqianjiang.weebly.com/) and Dr. [Arif Harmanci](https://sbmi.uth.edu/faculty-and-staff/arif-harmanci.htm).

 Up to date, there are [over 380 million](https://www.hipaajournal.com/healthcare-data-breach-statistics/#:~:text=Between%202009%20and%202022%2C%205%2C150,population%20of%20the%20United%20States.) healthcare records breached, and for the value per stolen healthcare record is an average of [$363](https://www.cisecurity.org/insights/blog/data-breaches-in-the-healthcare-sector).
 Hence it is an urgent to protect the healthcare data from being hacked, while maintaining the data utility.
 My **research interest** is the intersection of privacy-preserving machine learning and Genomewide Association Studies (GWASs).
 I have developed several ___privacy-preserving GWAS___ algorithms with ___federated leraning___, ___secure multi-party computation___, ___homomorphic encryption___, and ___differential privacy___.